-Why is choosing a good immigration lawyer is so important?
+Why is choosing a good immigration lawyer so important?

-Dealing with immigration law and the USCIS with both documented and undocumented immigrants, we’ve come to understand that perhaps it’s not the field of law that’s going to make us uber-rich.
+Since dealing with immigration law and the USCIS with both documented and undocumented immigrants, we’ve come to understand that perhaps it’s not the field of law that’s going to make us uber-rich.
 We deal with clients from all over the world, both rich and poor.
-We try our best to be reasonable and we are, but we find people are always looking for ways to get discount legal help.
+So we try our best to be reasonable, but we found that people are always looking for ways to get discount legal help.

-Truth is, your immigration case is worth an investment.
-You will be completing a tedious process, which takes time and attention.
-Simple mistakes can become big ones.
-You are going through a process which will determine your entire future including; where you will be, where you will begin and raise a family, and what type of person you will have the opportunity to become.
+The truth is, your immigration case is worth an investment.
+Of course you will be completing a tedious process, which takes time and attention.
+So simple mistakes can become big ones.
+Additionally, you are going through a process which will determine your entire future including; where you will be, where you will begin and raise a family, and what type of person you will have the opportunity to become.

 This is serious stuff.
-A notario will not be able to help you when things start to go wrong, because they really aren’t supposed to be helping you in the first place.
+A notary will not be able to help you when things start to go wrong, because they really aren’t supposed to be helping you in the first place.

 1. Choose someone who focuses their practice on immigration law.

 It’s a complicated system of laws that changes literally every day.
 There are so many avenues of relief for people that we often compare practicing immigration law to a game of chess.
-Many different possible moves, leading to our ultimate goal, residency or citizenship.
+Hence ,many different possible moves, leading to our ultimate goal, residency or citizenship.

 2. Choose someone who listens to you.

-There have been many times we’ve had clients consult with us who tell us about their previous experiences with lawyers.
+We have had many clients consult with us and tell us about their previous experiences with lawyers.
 These stories include episodes of lawyers yelling at them, not giving them time to explain their stories, and not addressing their fears and concerns.
-This is your life, don’t take being treated like a child, be actively involved in the process that’s going to make you a citizen.
+This is YOUR life and we want you to feel as comfortable as possible so that you become actively involved in the process of becoming a citizen.

 3. Run away from a lawyer that advises you to lie or act dishonest or against what you think is right.
 And don’t believe any guarantees.

-Immigration forms and testimony is legally binding.
-When you sign a form you vouch for everything in that form.
+Immigration forms and testimony are legally binding.
+When you sign a form, you vouch for everything in that form.
 Telling an untruth can destroy your credibility on every application you will ever file.
 It can also get you deported.
-We always tell clients, that we win with the truth.
-There is always a way, there is always hope.
+We always tell clients that we win with the truth.
+There is always a way and there is always hope.
 Don’t fall prey to someone who promises you the world and then leaves you hanging.